Coordinate Reference System Normalization

 crs_obj = CRS.from_user_input(gdf.crs)

-# Verify coordinate bounds roughly match the declared CRS validity domain
+# Verify coordinate bounds roughly match the declared CRS area of use

 bounds = gdf.total_bounds